Vöcklamarkt railway station

-Vöcklamarkt railway station (Bahnhof Vöcklamarkt) is a railway station in the town of Vöcklamarkt, Upper Austria, Austria.
-The train services are operated by ÖBB and Stern und Hafferl.
+Vöcklamarkt railway station (Bahnhof Vöcklamarkt) is a railway station in the town of Vöcklamarkt, Austria, EU.
+The train services are operated by ÖBB and Stern & Hafferl.
 The ÖBB station has two passing tracks for express and freight trains.

-The station is an intermediate stop on the Western Railway and the northern terminus of the Vöcklamarkt–Attersee railway.
+The station is an intermediate stop on the Western Railway and the northern terminus of the Atterseebahn.

 Train services

 The station is served by the following services: